matrix-org/matrix-spec-proposals/proposals/4041-retry-after-header-rate-limiting.md

 this header is currently not part of the response developers might have created purpose-built functions in order to handle rate-limiting correctly.

-In order to maintain backward compatibility home servers should use both the `Retry-After` header and the `retry_after_ms` property in the response body.
+In order to maintain backward compatibility with existing client libraries home servers must use both the `Retry-After` header and the
+`retry_after_ms` property in the response body.

-Client libraries are advised to use the values in this order:
+Client libraries shall use the values in this order:

 1) `Retry-After` http header.
 2) `retry_after_ms` property in the response body.